 If the freelancer approves your refund request

 The refund is automatically* credited back to your billing method immediately.

 - It may take 3-5 business days for the credit to be available to you on that billing method’s account.

-- To check any refunds that you have received, go to Reports > Transaction History
+- You can check any refunds that you have received by going to Reports > Transaction History.

 - If a refund reduces the freelancer’s earnings to $1 or less on the contract, the contract will no longer show on both your work histories and any feedback will be removed from your feedback ratings.
 It can take up to 12 hours for this information to update.

 * Note for multiple billing methods: If your original payments came from multiple billing methods, we’ll automatically apply a single credit to your Upwork account that can be used to cover future invoices.
 Alternatively, you can contact our customer support to request that we issue split credits to all the original billing methods that you used rather than to your Upwork account balance.
 Funds billed to one method cannot be refunded to another.